-Finally rain stopped after what was half an hour but seemed like an eternity.
-We started our ride again but stopped shortly for some tea and food.
+Finally, the rain stopped after what was half an hour but seemed like an eternity.
+We started our ride again but stopped shortly again for some tea and food.

 Met this beautiful child at this tea shop.

-And finally we made it at top of Peer ki Gali and saw the famous smiling curve between the two hills.
-The curve between the mountains that is actually called as the “Gali”.
+And finally, we made it at top of Peer ki Gali and saw the famous smiling curve between the two hills.
+The curve between the mountains is actually called the “Gali”.

 Peer ki Gali

 Peer ki Gali reminded me much of Rohtang Pass because the vistas looked similar.
 But it was definitely far more beautiful than the overcrowded Rohtang.